Ruse: Discover Hidden Gems

 On this page

 Ruse sits on the Danube directly across from Giurgiu, Romania, and it has spent the last century being overlooked by travellers heading to Sofia or Veliko Tarnovo.
 That neglect is exactly why the city still feels uncrowded in 2026, even after Bulgaria adopted the euro on 1 January and prices started appearing alongside the old leva.
 Locals still call it "Little Vienna" for its neo-Baroque facades, but the real rewards are the small museums, riverbank pockets, and rock-cut sanctuaries that almost nobody flags in standard guides.
-This article skips the obvious squares and walks you through ten lesser-visited stops, with addresses, hours, and 2026 ticket prices so you can plan around them.
+This article skips the obvious squares and walks you through twelve lesser-visited stops, with addresses, hours, and 2026 ticket prices so you can plan around them.
 Pair it with our broader things to do in Ruse overview, or branch into themed lists for romantic things to do, family-friendly activities, or budget-friendly options.
 Solo travellers can use our Solo Traveler Guide, and outdoor people will want the Outdoor & Nature in Ruse piece for green-route ideas.

 1. Rock-Hewn Churches of Ivanovo